The 8/16 Rule: A Simple Guide to Smarter Rental Property Investments

 Where to Find 8/16-Friendly Markets

 Finding properties that align with the 8/16 Rule isn’t always easy, especially in Canada’s red-hot real estate markets.
-That’s why Breaking Bank is putting together an in-depth analysis of markets across Canada—comparing average home prices with local rental rates to identify cities where investors can still achieve positive cash flow.
+That’s why Breaking Bank put together an in-depth analysis of markets across Canada—comparing average home prices with local rental rates to identify cities where investors can still achieve positive cash flow.

-If you’re interested in receiving a free copy of this report when it’s ready, simply [sign up here] to get advance notice.
+Click here to unlock this in-depth report of 21 Canadian cities.
 This list could save you hours of research and point you toward some of Canada’s best-kept cash flow secrets.

 Why It Works